makrai/notes/jain17-multiling-emo-extract.md

 * Extraction of Emotions from Multilingual Text posted on social media by
-* Empirical studies of three real-time events in domains like a Political election, healthcare, and sports are performed using proposed framework.
-The technique used for dynamic keywords collection
+* Empirical studies of three real-time events in domains like a Political election, healthcare, and sports are performed
 * based on RSS (Rich Site Summary) feeds of headlines of news articles and trending hashtags from Twitter.
 An intelligent data collection model has
+* dynamic keywords
-* dynamic keywords.
-Every word of emotion contained in a tweet is important in decision making and hence to retain the importance of multilingual emotional
+  * Every word of emotion contained in a tweet is important in decision making
 * Naive Bayes algorithm and Support Vector Machine (SVM) are used for fine-grained emotions classification of tweets.
 Experiments conducted on
   * by combining feature sets consisting of words from publicly available